w2wei/ConvNet_MeSH/candidates_readme.txt

    Retrieve all PMID for given years from PubMed, and then download MEDLINE associated with these PMID.

 P2.candidates_sort.py (old name: corpus_medline_sort.py)
    Find the latest 9M MEDLINE from 10M records during 2004 and 2016 because most papers after Dec 2015 do not have MeSH terms.
-This class will be deprecated.
+This class is deprecated.

 P3.candidates_index.py (old name: corpus_medline_index.py)
    Process the 9M raw MEDLINE docuemnts and extract titles and abstracts, and index them using pyLucene.